 Of course, no workout routine is going to be effective unless you eat a diet that targets muscle growth and fat reduction.

-When working on his Thor-like physique, Hemsworth including an ample amount of protein with a balance of carbohydrates and healthy fats in his diet.
+When working on his Thor-like physique, Hemsworth included an ample amount of protein with a balance of carbohydrates and healthy fats in his diet.

 Calorie consumption was higher on training days to support energy loss and recuperation.
 On rest days, not as many calories are needed.